-This upscale hotel is set in the heart of Nuremberg, close to historic sights, museums, parks and well-known shopping streets.
+This upscale hotel is set at the entrance of historic Old Town in Nuremberg.
+It's close to historic sights, museums, parks and well-known shopping streets.

 The renowned Germanic National Museum showcases the works of Albrecht Dürer, Lucas Cranach the Elder and other German artists.
 Its monastery contains some of the city’s impressive pre-World War II statues.

 The Castle of Nuremberg offers a peak into the middle ages.
 While it is truly impressive; its views, overlooking the Old City, are even more so.
 Nuremberg’s medieval Old Town offers a wide range of sites, such as the enchanting Toy Museum, which includes a world-renowned exhibit of the world in miniature.

 Traditional artisans set up colorful shops in north Old Town.
 The city of Nuremberg is a shopper’s paradise and history lover’s dream come to life.